Programs and themes

 The Bureau of Resources and Energy Economics (BREE) is structured in two components—program and thematic.

-The program areas—Energy and Resource—are responsible for the delivery of a range of reports, including:
+The program areas—Energy and Resources—are responsible for the delivery of a range of reports, including:

 - Energy Projections